Mixed Integer Nonlinear Programming

 Efficient Presolver: AIMMS is equipped with a Presolver.
 With a presolve, problems can be solved faster and the solution can improve.

-Next to AOA, AIMMS supports BARON and Knitro as solvers to solve mixed integer nonlinear optimization problems.
+Next to AOA, AIMMS supports BARON, Knitro and Octeract as solvers to solve mixed integer nonlinear optimization problems.
 BARON is a global optimizer while AOA and Knitro can only guarantee local optima (unless the problem is convex).